franciscomatos/Supermarket-Distribution-Network-ASA-P1/README.md

 # Supermarket Distribution Network

 This project consists on a program written in C++ which purpose is to find the regional sub-networks of a supermarket chain in order to be possible for any distribution point in a region to send products to any other point in the same region.
+I implemented Tarjan's Algorithm to solve this problem.

 ## Getting Started